 Accepting Help From Others

-One of the most daunting parts of fibromyalgia was accepting help from others.
-It’s difficult to swallow the fact that you cannot do it all on your own with fibromyalgia.
-The activities and tasks our bodies were once able to do, now takes time or assistance.
-Accepting help does not mean we are no longer independent.
-It does not mean we are weak or helpless.
-It means we understand our bodies’ limits, and we respect that limit by allowing others to help us.
+One of the most daunting parts of fibromyalgia is accepting help from others.
+It isn’t easy to swallow the fact that you cannot do it all on your own with fibromyalgia.
+The activities and tasks our bodies were once able to do now take time or assistance.
+Accepting help does not mean we are no longer independent, weak, or helpless.
+It means we understand our bodies’ limits and respect those limits by allowing others to help us.

 Why You Need a Medical Notebook

-Many times we have questions and concerns arise when you are not in the doctor’s office.
+Many times, questions and concerns arise when you are not in the doctor’s office.
 And if you’re like me, the questions/concerns fly right out of your head and are forgotten long before your appointment.
-A medical notebook helps you remember what it is that you wanted to discuss with your physician.
+A medical notebook helps you remember what you want to discuss with your physician.

 Track Your Food

-To avoid flares and ease your symptoms, eat the right kinds of foods and stay clear of the bad foods.
+To avoid flares and ease your symptoms, eat the right kinds of foods and avoid the wrong ones.
 Easier said than done, right?
 It is.
-The difficult part is finding the foods that trigger your flares.
+The tricky part is finding the foods that trigger your flares.
 Each person is different, so finding those foods is essential.
 Keeping a food journal can help with finding those trigger foods.

 Supplements – Are They Safe?

-Many of the symptoms of fibromyalgia can be linked to some sort of deficiency.
+Many of the symptoms of fibromyalgia can be linked to some deficiency.
 In a scramble to find a way to relieve those painful body aches, we make a beeline for the vitamin section and load up on all the supplements we can find.
-But what is in those little pills that we think we so desperately need?
+But what is in those little pills that we desperately need?
 Does any consumer know what’s really in them?
 Most likely, no, we don’t.
-With laws so loosely regulating supplements, if at all, how can we be sure to know the safe ones from the dangerous ones?
+With laws so loosely regulating supplements, how can we be sure to distinguish the safe ones from the dangerous ones?